Marika Vicziany

-Marika Vicziany is a professor of Asian Political Economy at Political and Social Inquiry (PSI), Monash University.
-She is a Former Director of the Monash Asia Institute at Monash University, Melbourne, Victoria, Australia.
-A PhD from SOAS, University of London, she is an expert in South Asian studies.
-Her current research interests include regional and human security, rise of India and China and the cultural and religious issues particularly related to Hinduism and Islam.
+Marika Vicziany is a professor emeritus of South Asian studies at Monash University.
+She is a former director of the Monash Asia Institute.
+She received her PhD from SOAS University of London.
+Her research interests include regional security, the rise of India and China, and cultural and religious issues related to Hinduism and Islam.

-She has published extensively on India, South Asia and China.
-She is currently the President of South Asian Studies Association of Australia (SASA).
-She has worked and published significantly on the city of Bombay, now known as Mumbai.
-Her works on Mumbai include communal violence, terrorism, social exclusion and the life and livelihood of women.
-She has also worked on the Koli Tribe that have been marginalised in the city.
-Her research on Mumbai demonstrates critical intersection of political economy, religion, secularism and identity that exists in the financial and dream capital of India.
+She has published extensively on India, South Asia, and China.
+She was president of the South Asian Studies Association of Australia (SASAA).
+She has worked and published significantly on the city of Mumbai, including on communal violence, terrorism, social exclusion, and the lives of women.
+She has also worked on the Koli people that have been marginalised in the city.